 A longer stay follows the tour of Australia on the south island of New Zealand (Queenstown).
 It is here that many of the classes will be conducted and the area also provides marvelous outdoor recreational activities.
 Students and faculty live in apartments facing Lake Wakatipu, a long thin Z-shaped lake formed by glacial processes, and surrounded by beautiful mountains.
 Classes are taken in the Resort College.

 From New Zealand we will travel to Southeast Asia with an emphasis on Cambodia and Angkor Wat in Siem Reap.
-In Cambodia, students will work with the Snack Program that feeds malnourished children of Cambodia in the Mekong Delta.
+In Cambodia, students will work with the S.N.A.C.K. program that feeds malnourished children of Cambodia in the Mekong Delta.
 Along the way the students learn about the culture, history, language and literature of the country.
-One other country will be visited before moving onward to complete the program in China.
+Before returning to the United States, visits to Singapore, India, and China are scheduled.

 HUA Manual pdf (password protected for enrolled students)